Pillory: Uses

 Like other permanent apparatus for physical punishment, the pillory was often placed prominently and constructed more elaborately than necessary.
 It served as a symbol of the power of the judicial authorities, and its continual presence was seen as a deterrent, like permanent gallows for authorities endowed with high justice.

 The pillory was also in common use in other western countries and colonies, and similar devices were used in other, non-Western cultures.
 According to one source, the pillory was abolished as a form of punishment in the United States in 1839, but this cannot be entirely true because it was clearly in use in Delaware as recently as 1901.
 Governor Preston Lea finally signed a bill to abolish the pillory in Delaware in March 1905.

 Punishment by whipping-post remained on the books in Delaware until 1972, when it became the last state to abolish it.
 Delaware was the last state to sentence someone to whipping in 1963; however, the sentence was commuted.
 The last whipping in Delaware was in 1952.

 In Portugal today pillory has a different meaning.
-The Portuguese word is Pelourinho, and there are examples which are monuments of great importance, in a tradition dating back to Roman times, when criminals were chained to them.
-They are stone columns with carved capitals, and they are usually located on the main square of the town, and/or in front of a major church or palace, or town hall: they symbolize local power and authority.
+The Portuguese word is Pelourinho, which translates as 'whipping post'.
+These monuments were of great importance to the Portuguese, in a tradition dating back to Roman times, when criminals were chained to them.
+They are stone columns with carved capitals, and they are usually located on the main square of the town, and/or in front of a major church or palace, or town hall.
+They symbolize local power and authority and were used for posting public notices.
 Pelourinhos are considered major local monuments, several clearly bearing the coat of arms of a king or queen.

-The same is true of its former colonies, notably in Brazil (in its former capital, Salvador, the whole old quarter is known as Pelourinho) and Africa (e.g. Cape Verde's old capital, Cidade Velha), always as symbols of royal power.
-In Spain, the device was called picota.
+In Brazil (in its former capital, Salvador, the whole old quarter is known as Pelourinho) these structures were tall stone or wooden pillars in central squares and are remembered as sites to which enslaved people were chained and publicly tortured by whipping, as in Portuguese colonies in Africa (e.g. Cape Verde's old capital, Cidade Velha).
+They were also used for posting notices.

+In Spain, the device was called picota or rollo.

+The insignia on the pillory column marked whose authority ruled the place.

+The picota was also used to expose the decapitated heads of criminals.